Christoph 80 and helicopter replacement vehicle of the DRF station Weiden

 Christoph 80 – A cornerstone of rescue in the Upper Palatinate

 Another milestone in the modernization was the introduction of a new helicopter type in February 2024.
-The state-of-the-art Airbus H145 with a five-blade rotor not only offers greater performance and precision, but also significantly improved comfort for patients and medical staff.
+The state-of-the-art with a not only greater performance and precision, but also significantly improved comfort for patients and medical staff.

 Conclusion: A big step for security of supply